Mofeleng/eachseed/README.md

 # Eachseed Platform

 Welcome to the Eachseed Platform!
-This guide will help you get started with the project, even if you're new to coding.
+This guide will help you get started with the project.
 We'll walk through everything step by step.

 ## 🚀 Getting Started